SAP-samples/teched2023-AD161/exercises/Ex4/README.md

 ![](/exercises/Ex4/images/incidentssample.png)

-As a last step, we will import data from a file to **Conversations** entity.
+For the last step, we will import data from a file to the **Conversations** entity.
 Using a local text editor, create a local file called `conversations.txt`.
 Add the following content to the file and save it locally: